-In the midst of life’s chaos, with jobs to do, homes to run and kids to ferry about, many Barbadian women rely on a simple safety valve to keep the pressure down – a girly shopping day at Barbados’ Chattel Village.
+Amid life’s chaos, with jobs to do, homes to run and kids to ferry about, many Barbadian women rely on a simple safety valve to keep the pressure down – a girly shopping day at Barbados’ Chattel Village.

-Holetown’s Chattel Village is another ‘must do’ on every west coast shopper’s list.
+Holetown’s Chattel Village is another ‘must-do’ on every west coast shopper’s list.

-In fact, it is also home to one of the best places to get authentic souvenirs in Barbados – Best of Barbados Gift Shops.
+It is also home to one of the best places to get authentic souvenirs in Barbados – Best of Barbados Gift Shops.

 And, if you need a break from all of that shopping, the Chattel House Village is also home to a café with a leafy and quiet courtyard where you can relax and sample some of their delicious sandwiches and cakes.

 Whether it’s gourmet food, precious handcrafted jewelry, a new dress, or merely some window shopping that you are after, a couple of hours at Barbados’ Chattel Village renews the spirits and lifts the soul – leaving one buoyed up for the next round in the daily battle.

 Another Holetown shopping destination, this mall houses Colombian Emeralds International and Cave Shepherd‘s central west coast store, stocking an impressive range of duty-free items, including designer clothing and swimwear, perfume, bags, cosmetics, and souvenirs.

 There’s also banking facilities, a travel agent, clothing and gift shops, and even a Coffee Bean outlet where you can rest and rejuvenate after a hard day’s shopping.